UK Corporate Governance Code

 Board composition and independence

 The DFS board of directors (the “Board”) is committed to the highest standards of corporate governance.
 The UK Corporate Governance Code recommends that at least half of the Board (excluding the Non-Executive Chairman) should comprise independent non-executive directors, who should be independent in character and judgement and free from relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
-The Board comprises seven members, including the Non-Executive Chairman, three Independent Non-Executive Directors, two Executive Directors and one Non-Executive Director, Andy Dawson who, by virtue of his employment by an affiliate of our majority shareholder, is not deemed to be independent for the purposes of the UK Corporate Governance Code.
-The Board intends that in the future at least half of its members should be independent non-executive directors.
-To achieve this objective, a fourth Independent Non-Executive Director may be appointed to the Board, although such person has not been identified at present.
+The Board comprises six members, including the Non-Executive Chairman, three Independent Non-Executive Directors and two Executive Directors, fulfilling its independence objectives.

 As envisaged by the UK Corporate Governance Code, the Board has established Audit, Remuneration and Nomination Committees.